georgzurbonsen/B4P_Docu_Maker/docs-source/readme.md

-## Documents Source
+### Documents Source
+Primary source of manuals, instructions, and guides in original form
-* MS Word and other source documents (manual, getting started, intro)
+* MS Word
+* Text